Micahel-GMV/Alcoholizer/README.md

-   Small tutorial projects using Spring Boot, Hibernate and SQLite.
+   Small tutorial project using Spring Boot, Hibernate and SQLite.

    Many alcohol drinks producers use some marketing like changing bottle volume a little or reducing alcohol concentration to force a buyer to buy their product.